Berkeley-CS61B/website-sp24/labs/lab09/index.md

 tests and it is expecting them to be untouched - the local tests will check if they are modified and the tests will not run if the files are edited.

+To run the game, you can run it through the main method at the bottom of `GameOfLife.java`.
+If an initial state is not provided (a text file), it will generate a random one through a random seed.

-If you want to run the game with one of the initial states (or potentially create your own!), navigate to Run --> Edit Configurations.
+If you want to run the game with one of the initial states provided (or potentially create your own!), navigate to Run --> Edit Configurations.
 Go to Applications --> GameOfLife.
 For your program arguments, you want to specify the file path as well as add in the `-l` flag.
 For example, if you wanted to use the `hammerhead.txt` as an initial state, you would pass in the following